Sri-Aurobindo/crypto-dashboard/README.md

 - Input box to change the number of currencies to display on the dashboard (count)

+- Added periodically calling api function using setInterval for the period of 5 minutes.

 # website
 - Updated Dashboard